grafana/metrictank/docs/config.md

 ## clustering ##

 ```
-# cluster node name and value used to differentiate metrics between nodes
-instance = default
 # the primary node writes data to cassandra.
 There should only be 1 primary node per cluster of nodes
 primary-node = false
 ```